BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 }
 ```

-This because when a variable is declared, you can **immediately initialize it** with a value in a single line of code as shown below.
+This because when a variable is declared, you can **immediately initialize it** with a value in a single line of code as shown in the next code snippet.

 ```csharp
 public static void main(String[] args) {